weareblahs/TheCommandLineScanner/README.md

  - wia-cmd-scanner by @nagimov
  - ImageMagick

+## What you need
+ - Scanner compatible with WIA

 ## How to use this?
 ### First-time setup
 1. Install ImageMagick from https://imagemagick.org/script/download.php.
 If you don't know how to set it up, then run `installimagemagick.bat` after downloading the ZIP file from Releases.